Bijan Omrani

 Bijan Omrani is a British historian, journalist, teacher, barrister and author of Persian descent.
-His work ranges from Classical scholarship to current affairs across Asia.
+His work ranges from Classical scholarship to cultural and religious history, as well as current affairs across Asia.

 Early life and education

 Omrani was born in York, England, in 1979.
-He studied at the Wellington College, Berkshire before reading Classics and English Literature at Lincoln College, Oxford.
+He studied at Wellington College, Berkshire before reading Classics and English Literature at Lincoln College, Oxford.
 He later studied at King's College London.
 He has a doctorate in Classics and Ancient History from the University of Exeter.

 Family and personal life

 Omrani is related to one of the British Army officers responsible for demarcating the northern boundary of Afghanistan in 1885 and surveying Afghan tribal territories in the North West Frontier Province, the artist and surveyor Lt Richard Eyles Galindo.

 His paternal family is from north-western Iran, and his maternal one from England, though with the British Empire in India in the 18th–19th century.

 He is married to Samantha Knights KC, a barrister at Matrix Chambers.